Ultimate Guide To Pytest Markers And Good Test Management

 pytest-markers-skip

-You’ll see that 1 is skipped because we used the skip marker and 1 passed because we’re running a Python version greater than 3.8 or later.
+You’ll see that 1 test was skipped because we used the skip marker and 1 passed because we’re running a Python version greater than 3.8 or later.

 Both markers offer a way to control when and under what conditions tests are executed, enabling better test management.